-Once part of a sprawling farm, this 83-acre community is now a popular spot to see maritime art, frolic in the Children's Museum (statenislandkids.org), or take a stroll through lush gardens.
+Once part of a sprawling farm, this 83-acre community is now a popular spot to see maritime art, frolic in the Children's Museum (www.sichildrensmuseum.org), or take a stroll through lush gardens.

-Made up of 28 mostly restored historic buildings, Snug Harbor's center is a row of mid-19th-century Greek Revival temples.
+Made up of 26 mostly restored historic buildings, Snug Harbor's center is a row of mid-19th-century Greek Revival temples.
 Main Hall—the oldest building on the property—is home to the Eleanor Proske Visitors Center ($5, including Newhouse Center), which has exhibits on art and Snug Harbor's history.
-The adjacent Newhouse Center for Contemporary Art (718/425–3524, $5, including visitor center) shows multidisciplinary videos, mixed media, and performances.
-Next door at the Noble Maritime Collection (718/447–6490 www.noblemaritime.org, entrance by donation) an old seamen's dormitory is now a museum of ocean-inspired artwork.
+The adjacent Newhouse Center for Contemporary Art (718/425–3524; $5, includes visitor center) shows multidisciplinary videos, mixed media, and performances.
+Next door at the Noble Maritime Collection (718/447–6490; www.noblemaritime.org; suggested donation) an old seamen's dormitory is now a museum of ocean-inspired artwork.

 From the Staten Island Ferry terminal, take the S40 bus 2 miles (about seven minutes) to the Snug Harbor Road stop.
-Or grab a car service at the ferry terminal.
-(The ride should cost you $5–$8.)
+Otherwise grab a car service at the ferry terminal (the ride should cost $5–$8.)

 1000 Richmond Terr., between Snug Harbor Rd. and Tysen St., Staten Island, New York, 10301, USA